mikakallberg/Portfolio-Project-4/README.md

 ## Thank you
 - [Spencer Barriball](https://github.com/5pence) for always being there and being a fantastic mentor.
-- [Daisy McGirr](https://github.com/Daisy-McG) for helping me and giving me insights into backend cooperation with frontend, helping me debug the create_post bug.
+- [Daisy McGirr](https://github.com/Daisy-McG) for helping me and giving me insights into backend cooperation with frontend, helping me with some debugs and lessons around django.
 - [Bim Williams](https://github.com/MrBim) for being a good person to talk, and for supplying link to API to render content into a downloadable PDF.

 ### Content